cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

   * If using InfluxDB storage, there needs to be at least one tag column, identifying all rows uniquely, is more than on row can be returned by the query.

-* Fixed per host "custom tags" are also supported - these can contain any key-value data important to user and are added to all captured data rows
+* All fetched metric rows can also be "prettyfied" with any custom static key-value data, per host.
+To enable use the "Custom tags"
+  Web UI field for the monitored DB entry or "custom_tags" YAML field.
+Note that this works per host and applies to all metrics.

 * For Prometheus the numerical columns are by default mapped to a Value Type of "Counter" (as most Statistics Collector columns are cumulative), but when this is not the case and the column is a "Gauge" then according column